OSU-slatelab/ASR-CRaFT/README.md

 the demonstration scripts will be installed. *NOTE: this will silently overwrite the run.sh installed in that directory.
 Any important work in that file should be backed up before installation of this package.*
-After installation, you will have to modify the run.sh script to point to the correct location of your TIMIT data directory.
+If you install the demo by specifying an argument to --with-kaldi-timit-s5, you must also specify the location of the TIMIT dataset, using --with-timit-data=DIR.
+DIR should be the top-level directory, containing test/, train/, doc/, and readme.doc.
 With the demo scripts installed, you can then run the script `scrf-timit-demo.sh` (which should have been installed to ${prefix}/bin). `scrf-timit-demo.sh` takes a single argument which is the name of a directory of your choosing,